CozmoNate/AtomObjects/README.md

     }
 ```

-If you need to configure the action upon execution, it can be done by using action dispatcher:
+If you need to configure the action upon execution, it can be done by directly dispatching action from atom root:

 ```swift